 1. Can enema cause contractions?

-Yes, enema is believed to make contractions stronger, thus speeding up labor.
+Yes, an enema is believed to make contractions stronger.
+Thus, it may speed up labor.
 However, giving enema during childbirth is discouraged unless your obstetrician decides its necessity (8).

 2. Are enemas painful?